taroooyan/bg-wiki/Nano-Operation-Manual.md

 - Red LED on GPS unit blinks every 1 second in case the GPS is not locked.
 After that blinks every 10 seconds once locked.

 - The date/time is in __UTC__ (formerly called GMT) and not in local time.
 (Because the system is global, it uses a single time reference, which is provided by the GPS.)
 The __date/time stamp__ is refreshed when a log data is written to the card, each line in file.
-The time stamp is used to create the LOG file name.
-(It was not possible to implement setting the date on the file.)
+The time stamp is used to create the LOG file name  (e.g. "21080716.LOG" example described in DATA LOG section below).
 The UTC log filename may be +/- one day off from the local date of the measurement given time zones and IDL (International Date Line).
-The local time zone offset appears with the parameters in the top header line of the log file.
-The file metadata is not updated (the FAT library is slimmed down/missing features to fit in RAM).
-When upload log, please enter metadata in the required fields and submit for approval.
+The file metadata is not updated as the FAT library is slimmed down/missing features to fit in RAM.
+(The log's file creation date may read a default date of 01/01/2000.
+Sort logs by filename and not by date field.)
+When uploading a log, please enter its metadata in the required fields and submit for approval.

 ####5.
 How to measure in surface mode
 (using the Nano taken outside of its case for α- and more β-detection)